arugyani/AruGyani/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=AruGyani&color=blue&label=Profile+Views)

 I'm currently studying Computer Science at UT Dallas and an Artificial Intelligence Intern at Forward Edge-AI for Summer 2021.
 I'm seeking opportunities for internship/co-op positions for the coming Fall Semester as well.
 I am passionate about developing all kinds of software from machine learning to game design.
 I am most skilled in Java, C++, Python, and Full-Stack application development. management.
-Some of my hobbies include music and rock climbing.
+Some of my hobbies include piano and tennis.

 ---